jdlib/JDBX/UserGuide.md

 ## <a name="stmts"></a>1.
 Intro

-JDBX offers an alternative way to execute SQL or DDL commands and read query or update results.
+JDBX offers an alternative way to execute SQL commands and read query or update results.
-For that it wraps JDBC statement and result-set classes with an own API.
+For that it replaces JDBC `Statement` and `ResultSet` classes with an own API.
 Still the starting point of all its operations is a `java.sql.Connection` or `javax.sql.DataSource` object.

 ## <a name="stmts"></a>2.
 Statements

 ### <a name="stmts-classes"></a>2.1 Statement classes